 Introduction

 Modern astrophysics has entered a new era of high precision and data volume.
 With the significant progression in the size of modern wide-field large telescopes as well as the ability to build larger and larger cameras, the astronomical data production rate has exploded.
-The field is undergoing a dramatic transition where in the past astronomical data was collected and carefully studied by individual scientists by hand to a future where data volumes are so vast that all analysis has to be entirely automated and done by computers.
+The field is undergoing a dramatic transition in the approach towards analysis.
+In the past modest sets of astronomical data were collected and carefully studied by individual scientists using specialized data specific algorithms.
+Current and future data volumes are so vast that all analysis has to be fully automated.
 At the same time, the scientific goals of modern astrophysics increasingly require higher accuracy.
 The quantitative investigation of the mysterious dark matter and dark energy, the complete mapping of our Milky Way and Solar System, and the detailed study of other galaxies all the way to the edge of our observable horizon all require more and more precision.
 In particular, the accurate understanding of the imaging quality (characterized by a point-spread-function (PSF)), color-dependent transmission of light through the Universe, Earth’s atmosphere, and a telescope (photometry), and the angular positions of objects on the sky relative to one another (astrometry) are all critical to the success of modern astronomical scientific measurements.
-In this environment, where both data volumes are large and the precision of measurements is critically important, we have been developing a fast and high fidelity simulation framework to produce astronomical images.
-Simulated images have an obvious advantage over the real images from modern telescopes in that we know the “truth” of what we put in them and therefore we know what sophisticated algorithms should find and discover.
-This knowledge can then be used to test the variety of analysis of software that will be used to analyze the real images.
-The billions of dollars invested in modern astrophysical telescopes would clearly benefit from a generalized well-tested astrophysical simulation framework.
+In this environment, where both data volumes are large and the precision and accuracy of measurements is critically important, we have been developing a efficient and high fidelity simulation framework to simulate astronomical images.
+Simulated images have an obvious advantage over the real images from modern telescopes in that we know the “truth” as defined by a user selected catalog of sky objects. and therefore we can evaluate the accuracy and performance of candidate algorithms.
+This knowledge canbe used to validate the the accuracy of the analysis of both real and simulated images.
+The billions of dollars invested in modern astrophysical telescopes would broadly benefit from a generalized well-tested astrophysical simulation framework.